How do I get my learner license?

 New South Wales Rules for Supervised Lessons on a Learner License

-- The supervisor must countersign the log book
+- Must countersign the log book.

 A supervisor may not be under the influence of drugs during lessons, or be over the blood alcohol limit of 0.05 during training.
+You can read about our full list on the rules and demerits for Learner, P1 and P2 Drivers in NSW in our blog post if you are unsure about the specific restrictions of L plates in NSW.

 How Your Supervisor Should Prepare for the Task